Code-Institute-Submissions/MadeleineFrey-F1-Quiz/readme/README.md

 When the user has finished the quiz an alert made with sweet alert shows on the screen.
 </p>

-* The alert shows the score out of available questions and then two choices of buttons.
+* The alert shows the score out of available questions and then an OK button.
 * OK, restarts the game and set the score to 0.
-* Cancel, close the alert window, and shows the last question again.

 ### Future features